Things to do in and around Sigiriya: Sri Lanka’s Cultural Triangle

 • Carry water and keep yourself hydrated.

-Day 3: Dambulla, Rock-cut Cave Temple
+Day 3: Rock-cut temples at Dambulla

 The rock cave temple of Dambulla is a popular cultural and religious site in Sri Lanka.
 There are about 80 documented caves within this area but 5 main ones to visit.
 The cave temple is situated at a height – about 350 feet above the surrounding plains carved from one side of a massive rock – and there are easy steps to reach the entrance.
 The 5 caves within the Dambulla Temple hold a vast number of Buddhas in different positions.